letierney/jemison-playbook/docs/introduction/contributing.md

 It's really hard to break things as your changes will be peer reviewed which will help find any bugs or errors.
 If you have any suggestions on articles we could add or improvements to the information architecture we could make, then please post these in the [jemison-playbook](https://and-jemison.slack.com/archives/C02CEJ7JP40) channel on slack.

-### Getting a GtiHub account
+### Getting a GitHub account
 You need a GitHub account to be able to contribute to the Playbook.
 Visit Github to sign up for an account.
 You can use your AND email address or sign in with a personal account.

 ### Accessing the repo
-Everyone at AND with a GiHub account can access to download and suggest edits to the playbook.
+Everyone at AND with a GitHub account can access to download and suggest edits to the playbook.
 If you have just made a GitHub account then post in the the [jemison-playbook](https://and-jemison.slack.com/archives/C02CEJ7JP40) channel on slack and someone will be able to help.

-You can find the playbook repo here.
+You can find the playbook [repo here](https://github.com/AND-Digital-Jemison/jemison-playbook).

 ## How to suggest edits
 There are three ways to suggest edits to the playbook.